yhtMinceraft1010X/liferay-portal/readme/BREAKING_CHANGES.markdown

 ### Who is affected?

-Anyone with Document Types that contain Web Content field types.
+This affects anyone using a Web Content field Document Type.

 ### How should I update my code?

-Remove all references to this field type to avoid issues.
+Remove all references to Web Content field Document Types.

 ### Why was this change made?

-This is an accidental feature, included in Documents and Media with no clear use case behind it.
-Additionally, it is causing circularity problems when linking together Web Contents and Documents when staging is enabled.
+The Web Content field Document Type was an accidental feature included in Documents and Media.
+Its use case was unclear.
+When staging was enabled, the feature was causing circularity problems between Web Content articles linked to Documents and Media documents.

 ---------------------------------------